kestra-io/docs/content/blogs/2024-03-12-kestra-databricks.md

 ---
 title: "Interacting with Databricks using Kestra"
 description: Kestra’s Databricks plugin makes data warehousing simple.
 Even non-developers can build their own data pipelines in just a few lines of code.
-date: 2024-03-04T10:00:00
+date: 2024-03-12T10:00:00
 category: Solutions
 author:
   name: Shruti Mantri
   image: "smantri"
 ---

-Databricks provides a unified analytics platform for data scientists, engineers, and analysts to seamlessly collaborate on big data and machine learning projects.
-This post demonstrates [Kestra](https://github.com/kestra-io/kestra) how various data engineering activities can be performed on Databricks using Kestra's plugin.
+**Databricks provides a unified analytics platform for data scientists, engineers, and analysts to seamlessly collaborate on big data and machine learning projects.
+This post demonstrates how various data engineering activities can be performed on Databricks using [Kestra](https://github.com/kestra-io/kestra)'s plugin.**

 ## About Databricks ##